berkmancenter/odie_backend/doc/api.md

 }
 ```

 `latest_data` serializes the DataSet from the most recent data collection run for a given media source.
-Its `attributes` are calculated from the data stored in Elasticsearch. `index_name` is the name of an Elasticsearch index specific to this DataSet. `hashtags` is a hash whose keys are hashtags, and whose values are the number of times that hashtag appeared in the data set.
+Its `attributes` are calculated from the data stored in Elasticsearch or retrieved during tweet collection.
+* `index_name` is the name of an Elasticsearch index specific to this DataSet.
+* `hashtags`, `top_words`, and `top_urls` are hashes whose keys are the indicated data, and whose values are the number of times that item appeared in the data set.
+  * The first through fifth place items will be returned (including ties, so there may be more than 5 items).
+  * They will not be sorted.
+  * `top_words` is a naive count which filters out stopwords using a language-specific filter (and also the term `RT`), but which does not perform stemmatization or lemmatization.